-[1] IEEE Std 802.3, 1998 Edition: Section 28.2.3.2, 28.3
+[1] IEEE Std 802.3, 2000 Edition: Sections 28.2.3.2, 28.3

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

-Discussion: Once a device has entered the FLP LINK GOOD CHECK state, it must receive a link_status=OK message from its link partner within a specified amount of time.
-If this message is not received, it will enter the TRANSMIT DISABLE state and wait for the duration of its break_link_timer before starting a re-negotiation.
-This time is defined by the device's "link_fail_inhibit_timer," and is required to be between 750 and 1000 ms. This test is designed to verify that the device under test enters the TRANSMIT DISABLE state from the FLP LINK GOOD CHECK state when a link_status=OK message is not received from its link partner in the acceptable range of time.
+Discussion: Once a device has entered the FLP LINK GOOD CHECK state, it must receive a link\status=OK message from its link partner within a specified amount of time.
+If this message is not received, it will enter the TRANSMIT DISABLE state and wait for the duration of its break\link\timer before starting a re-negotiation.
+This time is defined by the device's "link\fail\inhibit\timer," and is required to be between 750 and 1000 ms. This test is designed to verify that the device under test enters the TRANSMIT DISABLE state from the FLP LINK GOOD CHECK state when a link\status=OK message is not received from its link partner in the acceptable range of time.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the DUT's receiver will see the Traffic Generator's signaling.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-Part A - for devices with a 10Base-T PMA:
+Part a: for devices with a 10BASE-T PMA:

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to put the device into the FLP LINK GOOD CHECK state and resolve a 10Base-T link by sending enough FLPs that advertise only 10Base-T abilities. - 3.
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use the Traffic Generator to put the device into the FLP LINK GOOD CHECK state and resolve a 10BASE-T link by sending enough FLPs that advertise only 10BASE-T abilities - 3.
 Verify that the DUT restarts Auto-Negotiation. - 4.
-Measure the amount of time NLPs are sent from the DUT and verify it is link_fail_inhibit_timer.
+Measure the amount of time NLPs are sent from the DUT and verify it is link\fail\inhibit\timer.